-A voltmeter can be used to determine condition of the battery.
-When the engine is off, the voltmeter shows battery voltage, which should be 12 volts.
-When the engine is running, the voltmeter shows voltage of charging circuit which normally is 13 to 14 volts.
+A voltmeter can be used to determine condition of battery.
+When engine is off, the voltmeter shows battery voltage, which should be 12 volts.
+When engine is running, the voltmeter shows voltage of charging circuit which normally is 13 to 14 volts.

 A dead battery, or one too weak to start the engine, may not mean the battery needs to be replaced.
 For example, it may mean that the alternator is not charging the battery properly.
-If there is any doubt about the cause of the problem, see your authorized Ferris servicing dealer.
-If you need to replace the battery, follow the steps under Cleaning the Battery and Cables.
+If there is any doubt about the cause of the problem, see your dealer.
+If you need to replace the battery, follow the steps under Cleaning the Battery & Cables.

-Charging the Battery
+Charging a Completely Discharged Battery